-• Margin Exposure and Recourse Financings - We have margin exposure on \$302.1 million repurchase agreements related to the financing of FNMA/FHLMC securities.
-See Note 8 to Part I, Item 1.
+Margin Exposure and Recourse Financings - In August 2017, we sold the remaining FNMA/FHLMC securities and repaid the repurchase agreements related to the financing of the FNMA/FHLMC securities.
+We have no margin exposure following the repayment of the repurchase agreements.
+See Notes 6 and 7 in Part I, Item 1.
 "Financial Statements" for additional information.